Niramish Mochar Ghonto Recipe | Bengali Banana Blossom Curry

 • Now add the cooked banana flower and give everything a mix

-• Season it with some salt, turmeric powder, cumin powder, salt and grated ginger.
+• Season it with some salt, turmeric powder, cumin powder, salt, and grated ginger.

-• Add the milk and mix everything well and keep frying it till you see it drying up and reduced in quantity
+• Add the milk mix everything well and keep frying it till you see it drying up and reduced in quantity

 • When it dries up completely and everything is cooked properly, add the garam masala powder and ghee.
 Mix it well and turn off the heat.